Pfizer says its antiviral pill slashes risk of severe COVID-19 by 89% - Up News Info

 “Vaccines are going to be the most effective and reliable tool that we have in this pandemic,” said Dr. Grace Lee, professor of pediatrics at Stanford University School of Medicine.
 “These oral medications are going to augment our ability to really reduce the risk of severe disease, hospitalization and death, which is huge, but it won’t prevent infection.”

-Mizuho analyst Vamil Divan forecast a “very minor impact” from the Pfizer drug on vaccination among people who do not want the vaccine or a booster shot as recommended by U.S. health regulators.
+Mizuho analyst Vamil Divan forecast a “very minor impact” from Pfizer’s drug on vaccination among people who do not want the vaccine or a booster shot as recommended by U.S. health regulators.

 Advertisement